robomq/robomq.io/docs/STOMP.md

 ## PHP

 ### Prerequisite
-The PHP library we use for this example can be found at <http://php.net/manual/en/book.stomp.php>.
+The PHP library we use for this example can be found at <a href="https://php.net/manual/en/book.stomp.php" target="_blank">https://php.net/manual/en/book.stomp.php</a>.
 It supports STOMP version 1.0 and 1.1.

 This library depends on OpenSSL, if you want to use STOMP over SSL.
 In that case, first ensure that your have OpenSSL installed.